 Clostridioides difficile was previously named Clostridium difficile.
 It is often called C. diff.
 It is a toxin-producing bacterium.
 It forms spores that can live a long time outside the body.
-These spores are not killed by stomach acid.
-They can infect the intestines.
+The spores are not killed by stomach acid and can infect the intestines.

 The bacteria are common.
-They do not typically make healthy people ill.
+They typically do not make healthy people sick.
 Infections usually follow antibiotic use.
-Older adults in hospitals or long-term care facilities are the most vulnerable.
-Watery diarrhea is the most common symptom.
-It can range from mild to severe.
+Older adults in hospitals or long-term care facilities are most vulnerable.
+Watery diarrhea, ranging from mild to severe, is the most common symptom.
 In rare cases, C. diff infections can be fatal.

 C. diff is not a notifiable condition.

-Providers typically do not need to report cases of C. diff.
-For information about infection control and prevention, call (253) 798-6410.
+Providers typically do not need to report C. diff.
+For infection control and prevention information, call (253) 798-6410.